simonwahll/wahllcontent/dart/dart/print.md

 ## Printing multiple objects

-The `print()` function takes exaclty one argument.
+The `print()` function takes exactly one argument.
 If you want to print more than one object you will have to call the `print()` function more than once or concatenate the objects in some way.

 Concatenation example: